santoshpanda1995/LightweightGCN-Model/README.md

 !python inversepixelshuffle.py
 ```

-4) After that we have to load our trained model.
+4) After that we have to load our trained model, you can directly download the pretrained model which I have provided and put it in the colab to import it.
 ```
 from tensorflow.keras.models import load_model
 # load model